boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-1.md

 I imagine that if you have landed on this page you probably have an interest in search and search engines.
 Not only that, you have probably read the following [Why Writing Your Own Search Engine is Hard by Anna Patterson (of Cuil fame) http://queue.acm.org/detail.cfm?id=988407][8] If not, go read it and come back here.
 I have always had an interest in search and indexing I thought I would take the time to write a simple indexer as a way of testing if I had actually learnt anything.

-Ok let&#8217;s do it.
-Let&#8217;s write a small search engine.
-By small I mean let&#8217;s make it so we can index about a million documents and search on them.
+Ok let's do it.
+Let's write a small search engine.
+By small I mean let's make it so we can index about a million documents and search on them.
 I say only a million because you can pretty easily download this number of documents and store them on a single machine these days.

-First things first let&#8217;s state our goals so we know what we are aiming for.
+First things first let's state our goals so we know what we are aiming for.

 1. WebCrawler, indexer and document storage capable of handling 1 million or so documents.